 A resume is your professional spokesperson.
 What is it saying about you?
 And how can you improve your resume to draw the attention of Canadian employers?
 In this article, we share top tips to improve your resume and find work in Canada in no time!

-Luckily, with a few necessary changes to your resume, you’ll be closer to securing a job in Canada.
+After a few necessary changes to your resume, you’ll be closer to securing a job in Canada.
 The trick to writing an exceptional Canadian resume is shifting the focus away from unnecessary, personal fluff to telling employers exactly how you can be an asset to their company.

-It’s important to keep in mind that Canadian employers are looking for talent that they couldn’t find locally.
-For this reason, a strong, skimmable, and interesting resume that differentiates you from the crowd is the golden recipe to find work in Canada.
+A strong, skimmable, and interesting resume that differentiates you from the crowd is the golden recipe to find work in Canada.